 Law and Order in the Home

-Similarly, our young children need to learn to live under our law.
-There need to be rules to which they are expected to obey and where there are consequences when they disobey.
+First, our law will also show our children their need for a Savior.
+Our young children need to learn to live under our law.
+There need to be rules which they are expected to obey and for which there are consequences when they disobey.
 This dynamic of commands, obedience, and disobedience inculcates a sense of their need for a Savior.

 Second, living under our law restrains natural childlike disobedience.
 It creates a civil society in the home where there is order.
 The law cannot change the heart.
 But it can create a peaceful home without lawlessness.
 Having wild children is not a sign of grace and godliness.
 Wild and disobedient children are a black mark for a man and his leadership (Titus 1:6).

 Third, living under our law also trains our children to please Christ.
 Paul explicitly commands children to obey their parents, for this is pleasing to the Lord (Eph 6:4).
 Obedience that is pleasing requires rules and commands from parents.
 Our children are trained in habits that a regenerate heart will delight to follow.